Here to Create is the first global facing employer brand campaign executed by adidas in partnership with Cloudfactory.

 Since moving to Amsterdam in the summer of 2015 I have been exploring the city by bike.
 This is a personal project serving as a basic guide to the city with main landmarks and attractions.
 The main artwork was envisioned like a game or obstacle course where the user manouvers through the city.

-Dynamic two part project exploring the representation of human emotion.
-The first part is a working generative logo.
-Using data from the Twitter API and an emotional valence word list to create a numeric average for any given user's mood, a Python script computes this average and the user is presented with a graphic representing the results.
-The second part is an interactive installation consisting of an umbrella covered in LEDs, which are connected to a pulse sensor in order to read the user’s mood.
-In both cases happiness is represented by the color yellow and sadness by the color blue.
+Two part project exploring the representation of human emotion through generative design.
+The first part is a working generative logo, which uses data from the Twitter API and an emotional valence word list to create a numeric average for any given user's mood, a Python script computes this average and the user is presented with a graphic representing the results.
+The second part is an interactive installation consisting of an umbrella covered in a handmade string of LEDs, which are connected to a pulse sensor in order to read the user’s hear rate and mood.
+In both cases “happiness” is represented by the color yellow and “sadness” by the color blue.

 Aeroporto di Firenze